HadrienG2/subwoofer/README.md

 The benchmarks are single-threaded and use robust statistics, so they should tolerate mild background OS load like code editing or basic web browsing at a minimal accuracy cost.
-But if you can afford it, running them on a quiet machine will yield more reliable and reproducible results, among other things due to the lack of CPU frequency scaling caused by other CPU cores intermittently waking up.
+But if you can afford it, running them on a quiet machine will yield more reliable and reproducible results, among other things because you avoid CPU frequency scaling caused by other CPU cores intermittently waking up.

 If you have more time to set things up The Right Way (tm), other classic CPU